 While at University of Redlands, Sarah worked for the Office of Alumni and Community Relations.
 As she advanced in her role there, she was given increasing responsibility for community engagement, event management, marketing communications and web site development.
 She helped develop and implement programs that improve the visibility and effectiveness of customer facing programs.
 Sarah lives in Redlands, California.

 William Jih is a family medicine physician who has been practicing in the Inland Empire area since early 2002.
 He received his Bachelor of Science degree in biology from Rensselaer Polytechnic Institute and his medical degree from Albany Medical College of Union University.
 His residency in family medicine was completed at Loma Linda Medical Center where he also served as chief resident.
 Throughout his career, he has served as a medical informatics liaison officer, the vice chair to the department of family medicine, medical director, and more, all at Loma Linda University Medical Center.
 Additionally, he served as chief medical officer of a large private multi-specialty medical group in the Inland Empire.
+A lifelong learner, Dr. Jih achieved his MBA from Louisiana State University in 2019.

 His experience is vast, with numerous awards to validate his medical excellence, starting with the resident teaching award and the National Committee for Quality Assurance (NCQA) Best Practice Recognition award for diabetes as well as the NCQA Patient-Centered Medical Home Recognition award.
 He was awarded the Loma Linda Medical Center Physician Leader in Quality Prize in 2009.
 As a scholar he has presented on numerous topics including sexual violence, preventive care quality improvement, and systematic approach to medication reconciliation, all of which will help in his work with WISE Healthcare.